jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 If you are looking for a full-featured desktop experience you should probably stick with [Raspbian][raspbian] or another one of the full-featured [RPi Distros][rpi-distros].

-This layer is targeted more at small, dedicated systems usually having only a few functions.
+This layer is targeted more at small, dedicated systems.

 *Yocto* enables building *read-only* systems very easy, reducing the risk of SD card corruption.